Anisi/tribe-client-test/README.md

 # Motivation

-I wanted to start a project base on Tribe facilities to have different challenges and be different from Tribe's default implementation.
+My idea was to start a project based on Tribe facilities to have different challenges and be different from Tribe's default implementation.

 I had many choices, but I chose Instagram because I thought a media-based social network would make those challenges.
 On the other hand, It's popular, and the features and challenges are almost recognized.